fifki/MyBlogWebsite/README.md

 - Create new blog posts by clicking on the "Create Post" button.
 - View all posts on the homepage.
 - Click on a post to view its details.
-- Edit or delete your own posts by clicking on the respective buttons on the post page.
+- Edit your own posts by clicking on the respective buttons on the post page.

   Technologies Used:
 -React